Skip to main content

 - script: |

-npx @zuplo/cli list --api-key $(ZUPLO_API_KEY)
+npx zuplo list --api-key $(ZUPLO_API_KEY)

-displayName: "Zup List"
+displayName: "Zuplo List"

 1. Create a secret for your Azure Pipelines and be sure to set ZUPLO_API_KEY to the API key you generated in the previous step.

-Setting up a custom workflow with GitLab Pipelines
+#Setting up a custom workflow with Gitlab Pipelines

 The full example is available at https://github.com/zuplo/zup-cli-example-project/blob/main/.gitlab-ci.yml